-What should be the features of a satisfactory solution to the problem of making inference in structural models?
+What should the features of a satisfactory solution to the problem of making inference in structural models?
 We shall emphasize here four properties: (1) the method should be based on proper pivotal functions (ideally, a finite-sample pivot); (2) robustness to the presence of weak instruments; (3) robustness to excluded instruments; (4) robustness to the formulation of the model for the explanatory endogenous variables Y (which is desirable in many practical situations).

-In the light of these criteria, we shall first discuss the Anderson-Rubin procedure, which in our view is the reference method for dealing with weak instruments in the context of standard SEM, second the projection technique which provides a general way of making a wide spectrum of tests and confidence sets, and third several recent proposals aimed at improving and extending the AR procedure.
+In the light of these criteria, we shall discuss first, the Anderson-Rubin procedure, which in our view is the reference method for dealing with weak instruments in the context of standard SEM; second, the projection technique that provides a general way of making a wide spectrum of tests and confidence sets; and third, several recent proposals aimed at getting improvements over the AR procedure.